danyk20/MQTT_Benchmark/rabbitmq/README.md

 To modify the maximum length of a queue, you need to update the `max-length` parameter in the `definition.json` file, specifically under `policies.definition`.

+---

+## Monitoring Queues with RabbitMQ Management UI

+The **RabbitMQ Management UI** provides a graphical interface for monitoring and managing your RabbitMQ cluster, including all queues.

+* **Accessing the UI**: Typically, the Management UI is accessible via your web browser at `http://<your-rabbitmq-server-ip>:15672`.
+(The port `15672` is the default for the Management UI).
+* **Checking Queues**: Once logged in, navigate to the **"Queues and Streams"** tab.
+Here, you will see a list of all queues, including those created for MQTT subscriptions (e.g., `mqtt-subscription-myClient123qos1`).
+You can inspect various metrics such as message rates, consumers, and queue type.